f5devcentral/f5xc-solutions/docs/guides/guide-field-recommended-http-lb-practices.rst

    * Can have up to 32 Domains Per HTTP-LB
    * Wildcard prefix is supported (example in picture above)
    * SAN Certificates are supported
    * Auto Certificate utilizes Let's Encrypt for a Primary Domain Delegated to Distributed Cloud DNS.
-Also option for user managed DNS.
+Also option for Auto Certificate with user managed DNS.
 Customer needs to buildout the challenge record manually in DNS or build automation.

 Origin Pool: